rijuvenator/latex_package_riju/README.md

 The `cernbeamer` option loads my `beamer` template modifications:
   * suppresses font warnings (`textcomp` package; redefining `\Tiny`)
   * defines commands for adding logos
+    * New: CSC Logo and associated commands added; `.pptx` included as well.
   * changes theme, colors, list symbols, caption options

 Also included is my talk template implementing this template, and a cleanup script for removing junk files.